reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-12-v2.md

     If you have one or more Azure resource groups dedicated to this lab, it is recommended that you delete them before exiting the lab environment.

     > **Note**: Resources that your created during this lab include an associated fee.
 If you are using your own Azure account, be sure to clean up your resources to minimize any charges.

+## Summary

+In this lab, you have created an Linux based Virtual Machine as an IoT Edge Device. and you have connected to that VM and check regarding IoT edge modules and download CA certificate and also created a downstream device.

+## You have successfully completed this Lab!!